About

 THE HOUSE OF MODES ILLUSTRATION

-This illustration of a House represents the seven chords in the Key of C Major with its relative A Minor and their seven Modes.
-These two Root chords are the Rooms on the ground floor.
+This illustration of a House represents the seven chords in the Key of C Major or its relative A minor as their seven Modes.
+These two Root chords are the rooms on the ground floor.

-But a piece of music can commence in any Chord Room of any House.
+Know that a piece of music can commence in any chord room of the house or even other houses.

-Modes are just scales starting on different Notes of a Major/Minor scale, and different Rooms in the House.
+Modes are just scales starting on different notes of the Major or Minor scale and are different rooms in the house.

-On guitar, a Mode is the easiest way to find the correct Notes rather than figuring out the Root Key scale.
+On guitar, a Mode is the easiest way to find the correct Scale for a piece rather than figuring out the Root Key scale.

-There are three Major Mode chords, cheery sounding, on the sunny left side of the House.
+There are three Major chords, cheery sounding, on the sunny left side of the house.

-There are three Minor Mode chords, somber sounding, on the cloudy right side.
+There are three Minor chords, somber sounding, on the cloudy right side.

-Two of the Minor chord rooms have a light switch to artificially brighten the room to become a ‘special’ Major chord called a Major V or Major III chord, and represented by light rays outside window (as one Note in the Mode has changed from belonging in the House).
+Two of the Minor chord rooms have a light switch to artificially brighten the room to become a special Major chord called a Major V or Major III and represented by light rays outside the window because a changed note in the Mode does not belong in the house.
+And sometimes this can be the first chord in a piece.

-Diminished chords are represented by the Storm Cellar alongside the House due to some Notes that do not belong in the House.
+Diminished chords are represented by the storm cellar alongside the house due to some notes in the scale that do not belong in the house.